Evertvdw/quasar-conf-wrappers/slides/slides.md

 const inputRef = ref<QInput | null>(null);

 function someMethod() {
-  formHobbies?.value?.focus();  // This will autocomplete and show documentation on hover }
+  inputRef?.value?.focus();  // This will autocomplete and show documentation on hover }
 </script>
 ```